peteroupc/peteroupc.github.io/insmat.md

 [^2]: A list of some of the [**overused and discouraged words**](http://peteroupc.github.io/usage.html) is given elsewhere.
 The works of Emilio Bernal Labrada, Theodore Bernstein, Mario Pei, Bill Bryson, and Richard Lederer, among others, provide guidance on good English usage.

 [^3]: Additional suggestions to improve education, which instructional materials could choose to address, are as follows: (1) Encouraging caregivers to keep mobile phones and social media away from their children, especially if the caregivers themselves use [**social media for 1 hour or more daily**](https://www.hhs.gov/surgeongeneral/priorities/youth-mental-health/social-media/index.html).
 (2) A playlist of made-for-kids videos relating to topics in the Core Knowledge Foundation's [**_Core Knowledge Sequence_**](https://www.coreknowledge.org/core-knowledge-sequence/) (especially videos that invite viewers to answer questions on the topics), for each grade from kindergarten to eighth grade, intended for children to optionally watch at home outside of instruction.
 (3) The "Good Behavior Game" as a way to encourage students to follow classroom norms.
 (4) For Literacy, a free and open-source English grammar reference book designed for middle school and secondary students.
 (5) The recognition that Social Studies encompasses history, geography (natural and human), culture, civics, and economics and instruction in Social Studies should be knowledge-rich and lay an accent on the country and locality where the instruction takes place.

+[^4]: One example, similar to the approach found in Illustrative Mathematics, is the presence in student workbooks of "Are you ready for more?" followed by a challenging exercise.
+Another example is a relatively short unit on basic calculus concepts such as limits and continuous functions at the end of Algebra 2, such as the last unit of [**Fishtank Learning's Algebra 2 course**](https://www.fishtanklearning.org/curriculum/math/algebra-2/).